mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ### Keyboard navigation

 You might have noticed that you can drag and scroll the components with the mouse, but the keyboard doesn't work yet.
+Let's fix this.

+#### Vertical scroll

-Let's fix this: simply add `:::qml focus: true` to the collection axis:
+Simply add `:::qml focus: true` to the collection axis:

 ```qml
 ListView {